alicolville/meal-tracker/readme.txt

 = 2.2 =

 * New feature: "Meal Collection" - ability to create a library of meals that your users can search.
+* New feature: View, edit and delete meals in your user's meal collections.

 = 2.1 =